 People in the Medical Informatics group can also log directly into these hosts (which also run condor jobs).
 Currently available (as of August 2014):

 - quasar-30 through quasar-52

 Old quasars are retired and new ones added regularly.

 Very High Memory Servers

-We have two very high memory hosts, mastodon-1 and mastodon-2, with 500G and 40 cores a piece.
-If you have jobs that have high memory requirements, please send a request to email@example.com with a very brief description of your need, and we will give you access to these machines.
+We have two very high memory hosts, mastodon-1 and mastodon-2, with 500G and 40 cores a piece, and mastodon-3 with 80 cores.
+If you have jobs that have high memory requirements, please send a request to email@example.com(link sends e-mail) with a very brief description of your need, and we will give you access to these machines.

 Dedicated Condor Hosts

 We have a machine pool of linux computers which do condor only, pulsar-1 through pulsar-40, and pulsar-70 through pulsar-94.
 No one has direct access to these machines.

 Your PI may have dedicated hosts available just for their lab.